Investor relations FAQs

 - GTP Gateway.
 This marks the end of the training program and supports your transition to the next stage of your career at UBS.

-Our Graduate Training Program (GTP) is an 18-24 month framework of development, which consists of three core components, supplemented by further programs of training which are specifically built around our different business groups.
+Our Graduate Talent Program (GTP) is an 18-24 month framework of development, which consists of three core components, supplemented by further programs of training which are specifically built around our different business groups.
 As such, it is ideal for applicants with little work experience but who demonstrate great potential.

 The direct hire option is appropriate for applicants who have substantial work experience and where the benefit of a traineeship is limited for both parties.

 Given the many business areas within UBS, each person’s career path will vary.
 Each job is assigned specific responsibilities and clearly defined skills and competencies, and we have a leading-edge performance management process that measures your accomplishments and progress.
 We provide a framework for ongoing discussion between you and your manager and a place to consider and record your longer term career development goals.
-But, ultimately, it is up to you take responsibility for your personal and professional development
+But, ultimately, it is up to you take responsibility for your personal and professional development.

 You might encounter differences of management style and culture across our regions, divisions and teams.
 That said, we are one UBS and share common aspirations, guiding principles and a common corporate identity.
 Our business model encourages us to work together across organizational, cultural and national boundaries to achieve goals and collaborate to develop and deliver best-in-class products and services to our clients.